jmbarbone/fuj/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a patch release
-* I assure you, my name is not misspelled.
+* Includes correction in exported subset
+* Include more examples in documentation